ProgramingMaster/finalproject/DESIGN.md

 what workout you're trying to edit.
 Of course, a malicious user could still go into the code and change it, which is why I double-check server-side.

-  Finally, it looks for what workout to change by searching for its id (grabbed earlier) and changes it's weight column to the new weight you inputted.
+  Finally, it looks for what workout to change by searching for its id (grabbed earlier) and changes its weight column to the new weight you inputted.

     ### Errors & successes